Temujin4480/LiveProjectCodeSummary/README.md

 # **Back End Story**

-My first story, Implement Job Other, required me to get user notes about a job to save to our attached database and appear in the job menu.
+My first story, Implement Job Other, had two parts.
+The first part required me to get user notes about a job to save to our attached database and appear in the job menu.
 Initially, when a user inputted a note about a job, nothing was returning to the menu page on the website.

 ![Story 1](Images/Screenshot%20(12).png)

+See, no saved notes.
+After spending time getting myself acquainted with the code of the program, I found that the method in the controller to create a new job needed to be bind the model JobOther, where the note property existed, with the mod Jobs, which contained all the other properties of the job.

+        public ActionResult Create([Bind(Include = "JobIb,JobTitle,JobType,Active,Location,Manager")] Job job,
+            [Bind(Include = "ShiftTimeId,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday,Sunday,Default")] ShiftTime shiftTime,
+            [Bind(Include = "JobOtherId,Note")]JobOther details)
+        {
+            shiftTime.Job = job;
+            details.Job = job;

+            PopulateJobDropDowns(job);
+            var LocationId = Request.Form["LocationSelector"].ToString();
+            var ManagerId = Request.Form["ManagerSelector"].ToString();

+            if (ModelState.IsValid)
+            {
+                job.Location = db.JobSites.Find(Int32.Parse(LocationId));
+                job.Manager = db.Users.Find(ManagerId);
+                db.Jobs.Add(job);

+                db.JobOthers.Add(details);

+                db.ShiftTime.Add(shiftTime);

+                db.SaveChanges();
+                return RedirectToAction("Index");
+            }
+            return View(job);
+        }